You must have JavaScript enabled to use this website.

 The most famous is the Fortingall yew in the Scottish Highlands, which is between 2000 and 5000 years old.
 Another is the Llangernyw yew in North Wales, which estimates put anywhere from 1500 to 5000 years of age.

-Yew trees are dioecious, meaning they have male and female flowers on separate plants.
-Both appear from March to April and can be found nestled at the base of leaves.
+Yew trees start life dioecious, meaning they have separate male and female plants.
+Both flower from March to April, and the small blooms can be found nestled at the base of leaves.
 Male flowers are produced in clusters along the underside of twigs and are 3-4 millimetres across, rounded and white-yellow.
 They release clouds of pollen from late winter to early spring.

 3. Yew tree wood has been prized for millennia